ShwetaSood/B.Tech-Thesis/README.md

-# BTP
+# B.Tech Thesis
 <B> Details on the project : </B> <br />
-The current study proposes an approach that leverages site survey done by any mobile phone only once, which is utilized by other phones by calibrating their RSS values logged at only 5 points against it.
+My thesis leverages site survey done by any mobile phone only once, which is utilized by other phones by calibrating their RSS values logged at only 5 points against it.
 This is achieved without any assumptions about the site, the placement of access points (AP) or additional costs of infrastructure installment. <br />